kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

     faq_items:
       - question: What's Behtar Ads App?
         answer: >-
-          Yes.
-Behtar Ads App will help you for short video creation from any reseller app.
+          Behtar Ads is a platform to help you create marketing content in both image and short video format from many reseller apps.
       - question: Is Behtar Ads app Free and Safe?
         answer: >-
           Yes.
 Behtar Ads provides a nice free edition till december 2020, and